japila-books/spark-sql-internals/docs/spark-sql-DataSource.md

 `lookupDataSource` then uses the given [SQLConf](SQLConf.md) to decide on the class name of the provider for ORC and Avro data sources as follows:

-* For `orc` provider and [native](SQLConf.md#ORC_IMPLEMENTATION), `lookupDataSource` uses the new ORC file format xref:spark-sql-OrcFileFormat.adoc[OrcFileFormat] (based on Apache ORC)
+* For `orc` provider and [native](SQLConf.md#ORC_IMPLEMENTATION), `lookupDataSource` uses the new ORC file format xref:spark-sql-OrcFileFormat.md[OrcFileFormat] (based on Apache ORC)

 * For `orc` provider and [hive](SQLConf.md#ORC_IMPLEMENTATION), `lookupDataSource` uses `org.apache.spark.sql.hive.orc.OrcFileFormat`

-* For `com.databricks.spark.avro` and [spark.sql.legacy.replaceDatabricksSparkAvro.enabled](SQLConf.md#replaceDatabricksSparkAvroEnabled) configuration enabled (default), `lookupDataSource` uses the built-in (but external) xref:spark-sql-AvroFileFormat.adoc[Avro data source] module
+* For `com.databricks.spark.avro` and [spark.sql.legacy.replaceDatabricksSparkAvro.enabled](SQLConf.md#replaceDatabricksSparkAvroEnabled) configuration enabled (default), `lookupDataSource` uses the built-in (but external) xref:spark-sql-AvroFileFormat.md[Avro data source] module

 [[lookupDataSource-provider2]]
 `lookupDataSource` uses `DefaultSource` as the class name (in the <<lookupDataSource-provider1, provider1>> package) as another provider name variant, i.e. `[provider1].DefaultSource`.

 [[lookupDataSource-serviceLoader]]
-`lookupDataSource` uses Java's https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html[ServiceLoader] service-provider loading facility to find all data source providers of type xref:spark-sql-DataSourceRegister.adoc[DataSourceRegister] on the Spark CLASSPATH.
+`lookupDataSource` uses Java's https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html[ServiceLoader] service-provider loading facility to find all data source providers of type xref:spark-sql-DataSourceRegister.md[DataSourceRegister] on the Spark CLASSPATH.

-NOTE: xref:spark-sql-DataSourceRegister.adoc[DataSourceRegister] is used to register a data source provider by a short name (_alias_).
+NOTE: xref:spark-sql-DataSourceRegister.md[DataSourceRegister] is used to register a data source provider by a short name (_alias_).

-`lookupDataSource` tries to find the `DataSourceRegister` provider classes (by their xref:spark-sql-DataSourceRegister.adoc#shortName[alias]) that match the <<lookupDataSource-provider1, provider1>> name (case-insensitive, e.g. `parquet` or `kafka`).
+`lookupDataSource` tries to find the `DataSourceRegister` provider classes (by their xref:spark-sql-DataSourceRegister.md#shortName[alias]) that match the <<lookupDataSource-provider1, provider1>> name (case-insensitive, e.g. `parquet` or `kafka`).

 If a single `DataSourceRegister` provider class is found, `lookupDataSource` simply returns the instance of the data source provider.

 If no `DataSourceRegister` provider class could be found by the short name (alias), `lookupDataSource` tries to load the <<lookupDataSource-provider1, provider1>> name to be a fully-qualified class name.
 If not successful, `lookupDataSource` tries to load the <<lookupDataSource-provider2, provider2>> name (aka _DefaultSource_) instead.

-NOTE: xref:spark-sql-DataFrameWriter.adoc#format[DataFrameWriter.format] and [DataFrameReader.format](DataFrameReader.md#format) methods accept the name of the data source provider to use as an alias or a fully-qualified class name.
+NOTE: xref:spark-sql-DataFrameWriter.md#format[DataFrameWriter.format] and [DataFrameReader.format](DataFrameReader.md#format) methods accept the name of the data source provider to use as an alias or a fully-qualified class name.

 .Demo: Resolving Data Source by Name
 [source, scala]